-Annual Stipend/Salary for Full-time Interns \$32,480 Annual Stipend/Salary for Half-time Interns \$16,240 Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$32,480 \$16,240 Annual Stipend/Salary for Half-time Interns Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided: Trainee contribution to cost required?
 Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
 Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 160 Hours of Annual Paid Sick Leave 96 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes Other Benefits (please describe): 40 hours of annual professional leave

-Note.
-Programs are not required by the Commission on Accreditation to provide all benefits listed in this table
+Yes Other Benefits (please describe): 40 hours of annual professional leave • • Other Benefits (please describe): 40 hours of annual professional leave Note.
+Programs are not required by the Commission on Accreditation to provide all benefits listed in this table. e